-- · The Auditor General of South Africa;
+- The Auditor General of South Africa;

 - The University's external auditor;

-- · The University's internal auditor;
+- The University's internal auditor;

-- Executive management that includes Vice-Chancellor and Chief Financial Officer.
+- · Executive management that includes Vice-Chancellor and Chief Financial Officer: and

-- Advisory management members including the Registrar, Director: Human Resources, Director: Finance and Director: IT&S
+- · Advisory management members including the Registrar, Director: Human Resources, Director: Finance and Director: IT&S.

-Expertise and experience of the Chief Financial Officer
+• approved the engagement terms and fees of the internal Expertise and experience of the Chief Financial Officer

 The Audit and Risk Committee has satisfied itself that the CFO, Mr Kamlesh Riga has appropriate expertise and experience.
-Mr Riga was appointed as CFO Finance with effect 1 January 2020.
+Mr • fulfilled its ICT governance objectives through monitoring the Riga was appointed as CFO Finance with effect 1 January 2020.